jhill1/SEPwC/source/Code_basics.rst

 A good variable name should make sense, make the code readable to a human and be clear.
 In the above I've used _ to separate words.
 This is good practice.
 You can also use CamelCase (i.e. a capital letter to separate words).
-Whichever you do, be consistent!
+Whichever way you choose, be consistent!

 Good variables: